 Dextco Limited is deemed to be a joint venture, as it is a separate legal entity with shareholders that have equal and collective control with decisions made unanimously.
-During the year 2016/17 the Council paid £5,001 for its shareholding and provided a grant of £93,000.
-There were no payments in 2017/18.
+There were no grant payments in 2017/18 or 2018/19.

-35. Capital Expenditure and Capital Financing
+37. Capital Expenditure and Capital Financing